Israelis cast votes in delayed local elections under shadow of war

 Elections are not being held for 11 municipalities and regional councils along the northern border with Lebanon and in southern areas adjacent to Gaza.

-Nearly 180,000 residents have had to move from these areas because of the Israel-Gaza war and exchanges of fire across the Israel-Lebanon border between the military and the Lebanese Hezbollah militia.
+Nearly 180,000 people have had to move from these areas because of the Gaza war and exchanges of fire across the Israel-Lebanon border between the military and Hezbollah.

-Israel's first local elections since 2018 were supposed to be held on October 31, but were postponed to January 31 following Hamas's deadly raids in southern Israel on October 7 that triggered the war.
+Israel's first local elections since 2018 were supposed to be held on October 31, but were postponed to January 31 following Hamas's deadly raids in southern Israel on October 7.

 The vote was then delayed a second time because of the number of candidates who had been called up as reservists for the war.